 After receiving ashes you don’t have to wear them all day, however many people do as they are a good opportunity to share about God and be reminded about the journey of lent that is beginning.

-I have a FREE Random Acts of Kindness Printable for you – you can use the pre-filled activities, or one of the “blanks” and write on your own.
+If you are a member of the Curriculum club, you can download our FREE Random Acts of Kindness Printable.
+You can use the pre-filled activities, or one of the “blanks” and write on your own.
 I have also included a Religious version called My Lenten Journey.
 Use this to countdown the days before Easter.
 Record your Lenten sacrifice, or record your Random Acts of kindness.
+These are in the Pack called: 40 Days of Lent, A place to track your Journey.

 Ash Wednesday and Good Friday during Lent are days in which Catholics (and some other Christians) abstain (do not eat) from meat as well as fast.
 Fasting means eating only 1 main meal.